Diet

 • Cold weather suits this vegetable

-• It is high in vitamin C and K
+• It’s high in vitamin C and K

 • It contains a lot of fiber and minerals

-• The countries that are producing it on a larger scale are China, India, and the USA
+• The countries producing it on a larger scale are China, India, and the USA

 • Vitamin C 48.2mg